lelylan/lelylan-rb/README.md

 **Subscriptions** - Get realtime updates by subscribing to a resource and its related event.
 [See examples](http://dev.lelylan.com/api/realtime#ruby).

-**User Profile** -cReturns extended information for the authenticated user.
+**User Profile** - Returns extended information for the authenticated user.
 [See examples](http://dev.lelylan.com/api/core#get-a-user-ruby).